parryc/thevoid/templates/leflan/language_k'iche'.md

 {/}

 Transitive verbs
 : The subject marker for transitive verbs is always a possessive pronoun (Set A), varying based on the first letter of the root, so either a preconsonantal or a prevocalic possessive pronoun.
 The object marker is always a personal pronoun (Set B).
+Note: transitive verbs _never_ end in `-ik`.

 {kinrilo:He sees you}
 aspect|object|subject|root|status